Zollverein Coal Mine Industrial Complex in Essen

 Map

-Zollverein Coal Mine Industrial Complex: A Testimony to Industrial Evolution and Decline
+Zollverein Coal Mine Industrial Complex: A Testimony to Industrial Rise, Transformation, and Decline

-The Zollverein Coal Mine Industrial Complex, located in the city of Essen, North Rhine-Westphalia, Germany, stands as a significant testament to the evolution and eventual decline of the coal mining industry over the past 150 years.
-Inscribed as a UNESCO World Heritage Site in 2001, this expansive industrial complex offers a unique insight into the history, architecture, and technology that shaped the industry during its heyday.
+The Zollverein Coal Mine Industrial Complex, located in the city of Essen in North Rhine-Westphalia, Germany, stands as a significant testament to the rise, transformation, and eventual decline of the coal mining industry over roughly 150 years.
+Inscribed as a UNESCO World Heritage Site in 2001, this expansive industrial complex offers a unique insight into the history, architecture, and technology that shaped industrial coal production during its peak.

 UNESCO Description of the World Heritage Site